Thiago099/Texture-Composer/README.md

 </details>
 <details>
   <summary>Right panel</summary>
-  <h3>The right panel continas your files, the layer list and your change history</h3>
+  <h3>The right panel contains your files, the layer list and your change history</h3>
   <img src="https://github.com/user-attachments/assets/f604f3b1-b600-4f78-a46b-b6e18ec104a9"/>
   <details>
       <summary>File list</summary>
       <h3>You can click on each file in order to preview and edit it</h3>
       <p>You can drag and drop the files in order to reorder them</p>
-      <p>You can also create folders on the file menu, The folders work like colapsible separator to your files</p>
+      <p>You can also create folders on the file menu, The folders work like collapsible separator to your files</p>
       <img src="https://github.com/user-attachments/assets/3859a979-205b-493d-a50d-b235c124d7fc"/>
     <hr/>
   </details>